4th-earth/site-fourth-earth/content/raw.md

 - **Additive over reductive.** Players SHOULD be able to start from a simple foundation and add to it, instead of starting from a position of "everything and the kitchen sink" and reducing.
 - **Narrative over simulation.** Players SHOULD be able to focus on creating engaging stories without strictly replicating reality.
 - **Flow over grinding.** Players SHOULD be able to get lost in their story and actions without performing repetitive tasks.
-- **Power ceilings over threat escalation.** Saved the town, saved the country, saved the world, saved the universe, what next?
-Having 50 percent of a Character's life force drained in one shot is the same whether their life force is 10 or 100.
+- **Power ceilings over threat escalation.** The Setting SHOULD NOT require becoming ever more dangerous for everyone, including the Characters, to keep tension in the story.
+Characters MAY become more powerful, they SHOULD NOT become invincible.
 - **Progressive disclosure over saturation.** Players SHOULD be able to enter a story having never read the specification and learn as they go.

 ## Difficulty Rating